mvysny/karibu-testing/karibu-testing-v10/README.md

 > Note: obtain the newest version from the tag name above

+For Groovy, use `testCompile "com.github.mvysny.kaributesting:karibu-testing-v10-groovy:x.y.z"` instead.
+Groovy support has been added starting from Karibu-Testing 1.1.20 and higher, and 1.2.1 and higher.

 For Maven it's really easy: Karibu-Testing is published on Maven Central, so all you need to do is to add the dependency to your `pom.xml`: